b1ndark/b1ndark/README.md

 ## Welcome to my Github Page

 <p>
-  Here you will be able to see my projects that I have done through my journey.
+  Here you will be able to see the projects that I have done through my journey.
 </p>

 ---